zhunan0905/deep-photo-styletransfer-tf/README.md

 ## Usage
 ### Basic Usage
-We then can run the model when the environment we implemented above is active.
+We then can run the model when the environment we implemented above is active, then type in the command similar to the example below in the Anaconda Prompt to run.
 You need to specify the path of content image, style image, content image segmentation, style image segmentation and then run the command

 ```
 python deep_photostyle.py --content_image_path <path_to_content_image> --style_image_path <path_to_style_image> --content_seg_path <path_to_content_segmentation> --style_seg_path <path_to_style_segmentation> --style_option 2